-Health Education Program: A \$750,000 Health Education Program is recommended to consolidate programs and to eliminate duplication in the provision of services to school districts by the statewide and regional health networks.
-All of the programs previously funded under the comprehensive school health demonstration, school health demonstration project and AIDS prevention education programs will be eligible for funding under the new program.
+Health Education Program: For 2005-06, \$750,000 is appropriated for a Health Education Program to consolidate programs and to eliminate duplication in the provision of services to school districts by the statewide and regional health networks.
+All of the programs previously funded under the comprehensive school health demonstration, school health demonstration project and AIDS prevention education programs are eligible for funding under the new program.

-Education of Native Americans: A total of \$24.00 million, an increase of \$5.00 million, is recommended for the full cost of elementary and secondary education (including transportation expenses) for Native American children as authorized by Article 83 of the Education Law.
+Education of Native Americans: A total of \$24.00 million, an increase of \$5.00 million, is appropriated for the full cost of elementary and secondary education (including transportation expenses) for Native American children as authorized by Article 83 of the Education Law.
 The program benefits approximately 2,500 children living on 9 reservations and educated in 3 reservation schools, 13 public school districts and 4 BOCES.

-Primary Mental Health Project: A total of \$541,500, the same as last year, is provided in 2005-06 for State support of school-based programs for the early detection and prevention of school adjustment and learning problems experienced by children in the primary grades.
+Primary Mental Health Project: A total of \$970,000, an increase of \$428,500, is available in 2005-06 for State support of school-based programs for the early detection and prevention of school adjustment and learning problems experienced by children in the primary grades.

-$\underline{\text{Transferring Success}}$ : For 2005-06, an appropriation of \$598,400, the same as for 2004-05, is recommended for this program, which seeks to validate and support the replication of exemplary education programs.
+Transferring Success: For 2005-06, an appropriation of \$629,800, an increase of \$31,400, is made available for this program, which seeks to validate and support the replication of exemplary education programs.

-Workplace Literacy: Under this program, \$1.18 million, a decrease of \$130,700, is recommended in 2005-06 to aid labor organizations in the operation of programs in basic literacy and job skills.
+Workplace Literacy: Under this program, \$1.38 million, an increase of \$68,800, is provided in 2005-06 to aid labor organizations in the operation of programs in basic literacy and job skills.

-Consortium for Worker Education: This not-for-profit organization, which provides adult education services to union members and workers in New York City, is funded at \$10.35 million in 2005-06.
+Consortium for Worker Education: This not-for-profit organization, which provides adult education services to union members and workers in New York City, is funded at \$11.50 million in 2005-06.

-Apprenticeship Training: For 2005-06, \$1.56 million, a decrease of \$173,800, is recommended to local education agencies for apprenticeship training programs pursuant to a formula contained in section 3610 of the Education Law.
+Apprenticeship Training: For 2005-06, \$1.83 million, an increase of \$91,500, is provided to local education agencies for apprenticeship training programs pursuant to a formula contained in section 3610 of the Education Law.

-Extended School Day/School Violence Prevention: A total of \$28.69 million is continued for 2005-06 to fund local school-based intervention programs, including the establishment of appropriate before- and/or after-school programs.
+Extended School Day/School Violence Prevention: A total of \$30.20 million, an increase of \$1.51 million, is provided for 2005-06 to fund local school-based intervention programs, including the establishment of appropriate before- and/or after-school programs.

-Schools Under Registration Review: A total of \$1.90 million, the same as last year, is recommended in State aid to these schools.
+Schools Under Registration Review: A total of \$1.90 million is available in State aid to these schools.

-Academic Intervention for Nonpublic Schools: A total of \$1.00 million will continue to be available to support a program of academic intervention services to enhance the educational performance of students attending nonpublic schools.
+Academic Intervention for Nonpublic Schools: A total of \$1.00 million continues to be available to support a program of academic intervention services to enhance the educational performance of students attending nonpublic schools.

-Nonpublic School Aid: A total of \$87.50 million, an increase of \$4.20 million, is recommended to reimburse the actual expenses incurred by nonpublic schools for specified State testing and data-collection activities, pursuant to the provisions of Chapters 507 and 508 of the Laws of 1974.
+Nonpublic School Aid: A total of \$87.50 million, an increase of \$4.20 million, is appropriated to reimburse the actual expenses incurred by nonpublic schools for specified State testing and data-collection activities, pursuant to the provisions of Chapters 507 and 508 of the Laws of 1974.

-Private Schools for the Blind and Deaf: A total of \$108.21 million, an increase of \$2.54 million is provided, under Article 85 of the Education Law, for allowances to eight private schools for the deaf, two private schools for the blind, and the Henry Viscardi School for children with multiple disabilities.
-To ensure appropriate service delivery and oversight of the Deaf Infant program, the Executive Budget proposes the transfer of this program to the Department of Health for oversight and inclusion in the Early Intervention program that serves disabled infants and toddlers until they are three years old.
+Private Schools for the Blind and Deaf: A total of \$109.21 million, an increase of \$3.54 million is provided, under Article 85 of the Education Law, for allowances to eight private schools for the deaf, two private schools for the blind, and the Henry Viscardi School for children with multiple disabilities.